Wedding Planning 101

 15. Now that I’ve changed my date, how do I let my guests know?
 Direct communication is best in these crazy times.
 If your wedding was within the next two weeks, call or email your guests as soon as possible to let them know it will be postponed and that new details will follow.
 Update your wedding website.
 Call your hotel to change the hotel blocks.
 Once you have a new date, you can send out a “Change the Date” card.
 Look at Instagram and Pinterest for free templates to create an inexpensive card that you can have made affordably.
 Some invitation companies, such as Minted, are either offering new invitations with the new date at a reduced rate.
 Reach out and see if any of these offers apply to you.

-19. My honeymoon or bachelorette party was scheduled for this summer.
+20. My honeymoon or bachelorette party was scheduled for this summer.
 Will we be able to go?
-The State Department has issued numerous travel advisories recommending that US residents not leave the country.
-If you leave, you may not be able to return.
-Unfortunately, we still don’t know how long these restrictions will be in place.
+Many Caribbean islands are starting to open up again, along with parts of Europe.
+But places like Hawaii still have mandatory quarantines in place.
+Check with the US State Department to see if there are still restrictions in place for your intended destination.
+You don’t want to leave the country, and not be able to return.
+Unfortunately, we still don’t know how long all restrictions will be in place.
 Your airlines or hotel may have already even cancelled on you.
 At this point, we just need to remain patient and see what these coming weeks bring and how soon restrictions lift.
 I’ve heard of many brides planning domestic trips instead…or that are within a few hours’ drive.
 Consult with your travel agent or airlines about cancellations.
-And consider putting off all international travel until 2021.
+The good news is that Florida and South Carolina are opening back up, so if you don’t mind driving or flying, these will be great destinations for this summer and fall.

-20. My wedding isn’t until late summer or next fall, and I’m starting to panic.
+21. My wedding isn’t until late fall, and I’m starting to panic.
 Do I need to worry?
 We certainly hope not but we don’t know yet.
 Do not worry about things you can’t control.
 And until you’re told to reschedule, try as hard as it is to not worry about this.

-21. My wedding gown or invites or shoes or bridesmaid dresses have come in but I have not picked them up yet.
+22. My wedding gown or invites or shoes or bridesmaid dresses have come in but I have not picked them up yet.
 What should I do?
-While all retail stores are closed due to Governor Murphy’s order, we’re hearing about many stores offering to either ship your items to your house (David’s Bridal is doing this free of charge) or providing curbside pickup where you do not enter the store.
+While all retail stores are closed until June 15, we’re hearing about many stores offering to either ship your items to your house (David’s Bridal is doing this free of charge) or providing curbside pickup where you do not enter the store.
 Call your individual vendor for more information and how they’re handling this.

 If you have more questions, email me at firstname.lastname@example.org or join our Private New Jersey Bride Facebook group and I will do my best to get ALL questions answered.
 This list will be continually added to until everything has been addressed.